-Three decades on from his first job with the company he now owns, operates and is very much the face of, radiolemans.com’s John Hindhaugh is considered by many to be THE definitive commentator for endurance sports car racing.
+Three decades on from his first job with the radio station that the company which he co owns, now operates, Radio Show Ltd’s John Hindhaugh is considered by many to be THE definitive commentator for endurance sports car racing.
 Not bad for a Sunderland lad who got his start on hospital radio.

 The voice of endurance racing.